telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/overview.md

         {
             ViewBag.Message = "Welcome to ASP.NET MVC!";
             var northwind = new NorthwindEntities();
-            // Get the Products entities and add them in the ViewBag ViewBag.Products = northwind.Products;
+            //Get the Products entities and add them to the ViewBag.
+            ViewBag.Products = northwind.Products;
             return View();
         }